wiedymi/mediabunny/docs/guide/media-sinks.md

 	poolSize?: number;
 };
 ```
+- `crop`\
+	Crops the source frame to the specified rectangle before any rotation or resizing is applied.
+Portions outside the original frame are filled with black.
 - `width`\
 	The width of the output canvas in pixels.
 When omitted but `height` is set, the width will be calculated automatically to maintain the original aspect ratio.
 Otherwise, the width will be set to the original width of the video.
 - `height`\